Varshithvhegde/LibraryManagment/Readme.md

 8. The project should now be running locally.
 Open your web browser and visit http://localhost:3000 to view the application.

 You can now explore and interact with the project locally on your computer.
 Make any necessary changes or enhancements as per your requirements.

+## Hosting your application
+To host your project on Vercel from a GitHub repository, follow these steps:

+1. Sign up for an account on Vercel (https://vercel.com) if you haven't already.

+2. Make sure your project is pushed to a GitHub repository.

+3. Login to Vercel and click on the "New Project" button.

+4. Select your GitHub account and repository from the list.

+5. Configure the project settings like the name, framework, and build settings.
+Make sure to set the root directory and the build command appropriate for your project.

+6. Review the deployment settings and make any necessary changes.

+7. Click on the "Deploy" button to start the deployment process.

+8. Vercel will build and deploy your project automatically.
+Once the deployment is complete, you will receive a unique URL for your hosted project.

+9. Visit the provided URL to see your project live on Vercel.

+Vercel will automatically rebuild and deploy your project whenever you push new changes to the GitHub repository.
+You can also configure custom domain settings and other advanced options in the Vercel project settings.